vrao423/CustomDynamicTypeFont/README.md

 ---------

 #### Adding Custom Fonts
-Adding a Custom Font is a easy process but can be hard to diagnose if improperly done.
+Adding a Custom Font is a easy process but can be hard to diagnose if incorrectly attempted.
 ##### Add Fonts to Target

 Drag your font file to the project and make sure you add the font to the target